matthewnewell/matthewnewell.github.io/_posts/2015-07-3-How_to_Fix_Geist_Reservoir.md

 The best plants to plant are the ones with really deep roots.
 Trees and shrubs are great.
 So are ornamental grasses and perennial flowers.
 And then there’s your lawn.

-Central Indiana lawns are often composed of species of grass with very short roots.
-Short root lawns require frequent light irrigation to stay healthy.
-They cannot hold much water during a heavy rain.
+Indiana lawns often consist of grass species that have very short roots.
+Short root lawns do hold much water and do not break up clay soil.

-Please consider over-seeding your lawn with drought tolerant grass seed.
-These are newer cultivars of rye and fescue that have a nice thin blade like bluegrass but put down a very deep root.
+If you want to help our Reservoir and save a bit of money on lawn care, please consider over-seeding your lawn with drought tolerant grass seed.
+Drought tolerant seeds are newer cultivars of rye and fescue that have a nice thin blade like bluegrass but put down a very deep root.
 They require significantly less water and fertilizer to stay green.
 As the lawn matures, grass roots will break up clay soil which in turn will reduce runoff and slow soil erosion.

 Drought tolerant seed blends are available everywhere from Costco and Home Depot to garden centers and specialty shops like Advanced Turf Solutions in Noblesville.
 Some of the more popular brands are [Pennington Smart Seed](http://www.penningtonseed.com/products/smart-seed), [Scotts tall fescue blends](http://www.scotts.com/smg/gocat/turf-builder-grass-seeds/cat50050), and [Perals Premium](http://www.pearlspremium.com/).
 Perals claims a 12" root, once a month mowing, and once a year fertilizer.
 You can get it at Costco.